-But long term, I think this technique is better utilized for relationship building rather than link building.
+But I also think this technique is great for relationship building too.

-In other words, just send it to them and not ask for anything rather than trying to scheme a link out of it.
+In other words, just send it to them and not ask for anything rather than trying to get a link out of it.

 Does it work for getting some quick backlinks?
 Absolutely.